 The Draw Any kind of camping you can dream up.
 Choose from 156 sites, from backcountry clearings to RV hookups in developed campgrounds.

-The Options Reverend's Ridge offers both tent ($14 per night) and electrical ($18 per night) sites, plus five camper cabins and two yurts ($60 per night, up to six people) for a more structured wilderness stay.
+The Options Reverend's Ridge offers both tent and electrical sites, plus five camper cabins and two yurts for a more structured wilderness stay.
 Try Aspen Meadows for basic car-camping and sites that accommodate horses.
 Twenty backcountry tent sites and four primitive Appalachian-style lean-to shelters require a couple of miles of backpacking.
 Remember to pick up your backcountry permit at the visitor center.
 Reservations are recommended May through September, except in the backcountry.

-Only Here Just last summer, the park began renting out the historical Harmsen Ranch guesthouse ($220 per night, up to eight people).
+Only Here Just last summer, the park began renting out the historical Harmsen Ranch guesthouse.
 The ranch house and horse corral were donated by the Harmsen family, founders of the Jolly Rancher Candy Company.

 Don't Miss Panorama Point, a scenic overlook a half-mile beyond Reverend's Ridge that offers sweeping 100-mile views of the Divide.